robinhogg/PracticalCourse_3C_Robin_HOGG/Session3_ Binning.md

 On a :
 ![prodigal](/pictures/Graph1.png)

+>On voit que à 20 de itérations, on a quelque chose de stable et avec un -O de 80/90.

 Ensuite, on veut afficher pour différente range de Kb, la somme des tailles par itérations :

 ```